-Hello, back again, I see.
+I’m back!
 Last time we left off, I made some important decisions which ultimately led to me only wanting to apply to the UC schools.
-As you can guess, this had greatly simplified the application procedure for me.
+As you can guess, this decision had greatly simplified the application process for me.
 However, this may not be the case for you.
-If you want to apply to other schools, you will have to do individual applications and complete letters of recommendation as well as different essay questions for each school.
-However the beauty of the UC system is that all the schools are on one common application.
+If you want to apply to other schools, you will have to do individual applications, request letters of recommendation, and work in supplemental essay questions for each school.
+However the beauty of the UC system is that you can apply to all 9 schools through the same application.

-Now, without needing to worry about so many different things it was time to focus on the one part of the application that is hardest for most people: the personal statement.
-Most people hate writing essays for various reasons: 1) They hate writing in general.
-It is a hard skill to master, and it’s way too involved what with the rough drafts and editing.
-2) They hate the type of writing that is done in school.
+Now, without needing to worry about so many different things, it was time to focus on the one part of the application that is hardest for most people: the personal statement.
+Most people dislike writing essays for various reasons: 1) They aren’t into writing in general.
+It is a hard skill to master, and it’s way too tedious with the rough drafts and editing.
+2) They aren’t too fond of the type of writing in school.
 This is mainly analytical writing, and it is an important skill so we have to learn to do it.
 3) It’s not fun writing essays like it is to write something creative like a poem.
-4) They are better at quantitave subjects like math or chemistry.
+4) They are better at quantitative subjects like math or chemistry.
 Whatever the reason, writing has never been the American student’s favorite subject.
 The worst part is that it is a very basic skill, so you can never give it up.
 In college, most courses including microbiology will make you write.
 So basically, I was a number 3 and 4 type person.
 I was better at math and science and essay style writing was not fun for me.

-The other part of the personal essays that scared me were that they were about me.
+The other part of the personal essays that scared me was that I was writing about myself, not some novel that was assigned by an English teacher.
 I worked hard in school, so I ended up getting good grades in English.
-As hard as writing was for me, I could analyze a book pretty well and train myself to write about it.
-This was different because this wasn’t some book that I had to analyze.
+As hard as writing was for me, I could analyze a book pretty well and train myself to write about it, however I had never written about myself before.
 I had to get the point across in my essay that I was basically fit to attend college.

 The best place to start when you’re not sure how to approach something is seeking some professional help.
 I decided to buy a book on how to write college admissions essays.
-Many different companies make these types of books from the College Board itself to Barron’s.
+Many different companies make these types of books, from the College Board itself to Barron’s to the Princeton Review.
 Usually, these books have useful exercises to get you started on the essay.
 The UC application had three essays.
+Keep in mind, this was when I was applying – now the UC’s use Personal Insight Questions (PIQ’s).
+There are 8 PIQ prompts, out of which you must choose 4 to respond to.
+When I applied, I had the following prompts:

-1) Something about taking full advantage of educational/academic opportunities?
+1) A prompt relating to taking full advantages of educational/academic opportunities

 2) What would you contribute to the UC campus?
 (Why should we want you?- this is something you need to get across in at least one of the essays of every school you apply to.)